 In a nutshell, Persona Driven Keywords Research is the process of doing your keywords research only after you have learned what the targeted user/reader is interested in and his/her location.

-Based on that, we did an experiment – we wanted to learn how should we write an article based on people’s behaviour on the internet.
+Based on that, we did an experiment – we wanted to learn how should we write an article based on people’s behavior on the internet.
 Like, if you want to write an article about Superbowl you could only include sport and technical facts, or you could also include suggestions about how to prepare for the big game, where to watch it, what beer you recommend, or anything else you know is related to the event.
 Like ads, for example, I watch for ads as well, and some people are only watching Superbowl for the halftime show.

 Persona Builder: What other things is the user searching on Google?